Stalking the world wide wilderness for advanced German lessons online?

-This native German website places a hard focus on advanced German vocabulary, with lessons that use sample sentences and unusual word combinations.
+This native German website places a hard focus on idioms and advanced German vocabulary, with lessons that use sample sentences and unusual word combinations.

-LANGMaster has loads of games, exercises and free German lessons made specially for advanced speakers.
+LANGMaster has loads of games, exercises and free German lessons made especially for advanced speakers.
 Drag and drop vocabulary tests, combined with extensive political and entertainment reading, comes to a peak with some handy bonus quizzes to keep you engaged during lessons.